-The Kaiser Family Foundation’s website, kff.org, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License that allows for the sharing of our information with proper attribution and without alteration.
+KFF’s website content is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license that allows for the sharing of our information with proper attribution and without alteration.

 For publications with no authors listed:

-[Title of publication], (The Henry J. Kaiser Family Foundation, [date of publication])
+[Title of publication], (KFF, [date of publication]) [URL] (date accessed).

 For publications with authors listed:

-[Author(s)], [Title of publication], (The Henry J. Kaiser Family Foundation, [date of publication])
+[Author(s)], [Title of publication], (KFF, [date of publication]) [URL] (date accessed).

 In a few cases, the data are copyrighted and the authors have requested that the data not be reproduced without express permission.
 If this is the case, the sourcing information on the data indicator web page will specify.
-Please contact us if you have questions about data use.

 Thank you!
 We always appreciate hearing about how our materials are being used.
 Please contact us to send us a note about how you’re using KFF’s work.